vermadivyanshu/ag-grid-vue/README.md

 This project contains the Vue Component for use with ag-Grid

-**This repository is now deprecated.** Please refer to the new mono-repo location here: https://github.com/ag-grid/ag-grid, with this specific Framework Project information here: [ag-grid-vue](https://github.com/ag-grid/ag-grid/blob/master/packages/ag-grid-vue/).
+**This repository is now deprecated.** Please refer to the new mono-repo location here: https://github.com/ag-grid/ag-grid, with this specific Framework Project living here: [ag-grid-vue](https://github.com/ag-grid/ag-grid/blob/master/packages/ag-grid-vue/).

 Version 18.0.0 will be the last version in this repository.
 All future versions will be in the repository above.